Pressure in the Manufacturing Sector

 As a manufacturer using components that are manufactured globally we have seen the impact that this growth in demand has had on lead times.
 We have also seen how the current trend in acquisitions in the supply chain can extend lead times.
 This can often happen if the company’s focus shifts to internal matters, even if it is only for a short period.
 This increase in lead times could have a significant impact on the time it takes to get a product to market.
 For companies using technology to drive innovation, being first can often make the difference between becoming market leader and just a ‘me too’.

 In addition raw material prices have increased and, coupled with the drop in the value of sterling, this can squeeze the profit margins a company might make on a finished product.
-Again this can have a significant impact on manufacturers and this can make the difference between a viable product and a company deciding not to innovate and risking decline.
+Again, this has impacted the manufacturing sector and can make the difference between a viable product and a company deciding not to innovate and risking decline.

 At BitBox, having our design and manufacturing facility on one site means that, from the start of the design process, we are in constant dialogue with our manufacturing team to understand whether any of the components we plan to use are in short supply or have seen a price rise.
 This enables us to project manage the manufacturing side from early in the process, with the intention of minimising delays caused by a supply chain shortage.